sehermosillaf/sehermosillaf/README.md

  ### I'm Sebastian Hermosilla and I'm almost a software engineer.

- ⭐ Currently doing my internship at ACL as a developer.
+ ⭐ Currently doing my internship at ACL as QA Analyst.

 ## Skills